Mykhailo Kotsiubynsky: Personal life and family

-Honors
+In January 1896, Kotsiubynsky married Vira Ustymivna Kotsiubynska (nicknamed "Deisha"; 1863–1921).

+One of his sons, Yuriy Mykhailovych Kotsiubynsky (1896–1937), was the Bolshevik and the Red Army commander during the 1917–1921 Civil War.
+Later, he held several high positions within the Communist Party of Ukraine, but in 1935, he was expelled from the party.
+In October 1936, he was accused of having counter-revolutionary contacts and together with other Bolsheviks have organized a Ukrainian Trotskyist Centre.
+The year after, he was sentenced to death and executed.
+He was rehabilitated in 1955.
+Yuri had a son Oleh.
+His daughter, Oksana Kotsyubynska, was married to Vitaliy Primakov.
+The fate of his other children, Roman and Iryna, is not known.
+His niece, Mykhailyna Khomivna Kotsiubynska (1931–2011), was a Ukrainian philologist and literary specialist.
+She was an honorary doctor of the Kyiv Mohyla Academy.

+Legacy

 During the Soviet period, Kotsiubynsky was honoured as a realist and a revolutionary democrat.
 A literary-memorial museum was opened in Vinnytsia in 1927 in the house where he was born.
-Later a memorial was created nearby the museum.
+Later, a memorial was created nearby the museum.

 The house in Chernihiv where he lived for the last 15 years of his life was turned into a museum in 1934; the Chernihiv Regional Literary-Museum of Mykhailo Kotsiubynsky in Vinnytsia.
 The house contains the author’s personal belongings.
 Adjacent to the house is a museum, which opened in 1983, containing Kotsiubinsky’s manuscripts, photos, magazines and family relics as well as information about other Ukrainian writers.